software-ace/Pet-Store/README.md

 This test verifies the search functionality of the Pet Store website.
 It performs a search for the keyword "cat" and checks if the displayed items contain the word "cat".

-### Test 2: Verify Selecting Random Animal Category and Items Number
+### Test 2: Verify Selecting a Random Animal Category and Items Number

 This test verifies the selection of a random animal category from the Pet Store website.
 It randomly selects a pet type from the available options and checks if the number of displayed items is as expected.